What is a Studio?

-This means you can legally have 3 seperate dwellings on the one block - 'primary dwelling' (main house), 'secondary dwelling' (granny flat) and a 'non-habitable' or 'ancillary' dwelling (studio).
+This means you can legally have 3 separate dwellings on the one block – a ‘primary dwelling’ (main house), a ‘secondary dwelling’ (granny flat) and a ‘non-habitable’ or ‘ancillary’ dwelling (studio).

 Some important things to note

-It is also non-permissable to attach a granny flat and studio.
-0.9m is the closest distance they can be to eachother.
+It is also non-permissible to attach a granny flat and studio.
+0.9m is the closest distance they can be to each other.